nrfconnect/sdk-nrf/applications/asset_tracker/README.rst

 GPS is enabled by default on both the kits.

 In addition to the sensor data, the application retrieves information from the LTE modem, such as the signal strength, battery voltage, and current operator.
-This information is available in nRF Connect for Cloud under the section **Cellular Link Monitor**.
+This information is available in nRF Cloud under the section **Cellular Link Monitor**.

 The `LTE Link Monitor`_ application, implemented as part of `nRF Connect for Desktop`_  can be used to send AT commands to the device and receive the responses.
-You can also send AT commands from the **Terminal** card on nRF Connect for Cloud when the device is connected.
+You can also send AT commands from the **Terminal** card on nRF Cloud when the device is connected.

 By default, the Asset Tracker supports firmware updates through :ref:`lib_aws_fota`.